elucidator8918/Datasets-and-Codes-of-the-PCOSClassify/README.md

 ## Setup used for Evaluation

-All models were trained for 250 epochs with minimal preprocessing, using a 40 GB DGX A100 NVIDIA GPU workstation provided by the Department of Electronics and Communication Engineering at Indira Gandhi Delhi Technical University for Women, New Delhi.
+All models were trained for 250 epochs with minimal preprocessing, using a 40 GB DGX A100 NVIDIA GPU workstation provided by the Department of Electronics and Communication Engineering at Indira Gandhi Delhi Technical University for Women, New Delhi, India.

-### Developed Tabular Dataset for PCOS

 ## Contributions

 Palak Handa conceptualized the research idea, was involved in data collection, and manuscript writing.
 Anushka Saini performed the benchmarking and contributed in writing the initial draft of the manuscript.
 Siddhant Dutta was involved in data wrangling, analysis, and contributed to initial manuscript writing and GitHub development.
-Nishi Choudhary was involved in suggestions and performed the medical annotations of the PCOSGen train and test dataset.
-Ammireza Mahbod, Florian Schwarzhans, and Ramona Woitek were involved in suggestions and manuscript reviewing.
+Nishi Choudhary was involved in manuscript reviewing, suggestions and extensively performed the medical annotations of the first dataset.
+Ramona Woitek were involved in suggestions and manuscript reviewing.
 Nidhi Goel was involved in the project administration.
 The authors are thankful to Harsh Pathak for his initial attempt for data collection, Charvi Bansal for helping in the initial stages of the benchmarking and manuscript writing, Nikita Garg for developing the FEM-AI Labeller application and Manya Joshi for putting it on GitHub.
-The tabular dataset was collected by MISAHUB Research Team: Mahima Singh, Bandana Pal , Naila Jan, Anaa Makhdoomi, Esha Gupta, and Muskan Gupta.The PCOSGen-train and PCOS-Gen-test datasets have been actively downloaded more than 1000 times and were utilized in the Auto-PCOS Classification challenge.
-The challenge page is available here - [Visit the Link](https://misahub.in/pcos/index.html)
+The tabular dataset was collected by MISAHUB Research Team: Mahima Singh, Bandana Pal , Naila Jan, Anaa Makhdoomi, Esha Gupta, and Muskan Gupta.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.
+All the datasets come under CC BY 4.0 NC where they maybe used for research but strictly not utilized for commercial purposes.